Roberto Escobar

-Roberto de Jesús Escobar Gaviria (born January 13, 1947), nicknamed El Osito ("little bear" or "teddy bear") (Note: Osito is used in Spanish as a term of endearment for men, and can either refer to a little bear or teddy bear in literal usage.), is the brother of deceased drug kingpin, Pablo Escobar, and the former accountant and co-founder of the Medellín Cartel, which was responsible for up to 80 percent of the cocaine smuggled into the United States.
+Roberto de Jesús Escobar Gaviria (born January 13, 1947), nicknamed El Osito ("little bear" or "teddy bear"), (Note: Osito is used in Spanish as a term of endearment for men, and can either refer to a little bear or teddy bear in literal usage.) is the brother of deceased drug kingpin, Pablo Escobar, a widely acknowledged scam artist, and the former accountant and co-founder of the Medellín Cartel, which was responsible for up to 80 percent of the cocaine smuggled into the United States.
 In his early years he was active as a champion cyclist in Colombia's burgeoning cycling scene.

 Early life

 Escobar was the oldest son of Abel de Jesús de Escobar and Hermilda Gaviria.
 Passionate about cycling since his youth, he obtained third place in the team event of the National Cycling Championship of Colombia, and obtained 37 victories in cycling in a single year, second place as athlete of the year of the department of Antioquia, surpassed by Martin Emilio "Cochise" Rodriguez.
 He was also coach of the Colombian cycling team in international competitions.